CrudeArc/Last-Reviewed/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/your-github-username/anki-last-review-overlay/releases) page.
-2. In Anki, go to `Tools` -> `Add-ons` -> `Install from file...` and select the downloaded file.
+2. Extract the file
+3. Paste it in the Anki2/addons21/ directory (should be something like /home/user/.local/share/Anki2/addons21/ if you're on linux) alongside the other addons
+4. If it went well, in anki Tools > addons you should see the addon appear

 ## Configuration

-After installation, you can customize the add-on by going to `Tools` -> `Add-ons`, selecting "Show Last Review Time Overlay", and clicking on `Config`.
+After installation, you can customize the add-on by going to `Tools` -> `Add-ons`, selecting "Last Reviewed", and clicking on `Config`.
 The following options are available:

 - `font_family`: Sets the font family.
 Default is `"Orbitron, Roboto, Futura, Helvetica Neue, Arial, sans-serif"`.
 - `font_size`: Sets the font size.
 Default is `13`.